 - (3) Based solely on a Schedule 13G/A filed February 3, 2022, BlackRock, Inc., as a parent holding company or control person, beneficially owns 14,252,287 ordinary shares of Alkermes.
 BlackRock, Inc. has sole voting power over 13,869,183 ordinary shares of Alkermes and has sole dispositive power over 14,252,287 ordinary shares of Alkermes.
 Various persons have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of the ordinary shares of Alkermes.
-No one of such persons' interest in the ordinary shares of Alkermes is more than 5% of the total outstanding ordinary shares. - (4) Based solely on a Schedule 13D/A filed January 10, 2022, Sarissa Capital Management LP ("Sarissa"), may be deemed to beneficially own, and has shared voting power and shared dispositive power over, 14,040,000 ordinary shares of Alkermes. - (5) Based solely on a Schedule 13G/A filed September 10, 2021, each of Wellington Management Group LLP ("Wellington Management"), Wellington Group Holdings LLP ("Wellington Holdings"), Wellington Investment Advisors Holdings LLP ("Wellington Advisors") and Wellington Management Company LLP ("Wellington Company") may be deemed to beneficially own, and has shared voting power and shared dispositive power over, 11,808,222 ordinary shares of Alkermes.
+No one of such persons' interest in the ordinary shares of Alkermes is more than 5% of the total outstanding ordinary shares.
+Based on Form TR-1 provided to us by BlackRock, Inc., as of March 23, 2022, BlackRock, Inc. had voting rights attached to 14,578,115 ordinary shares of Alkermes, which represents 8.88% of our ordinary shares based on 164,136,728 of our ordinary shares outstanding as of the Record Date. - (4) Based solely on a Schedule 13D/A filed January 10, 2022, Sarissa Capital Management LP ("Sarissa"), may be deemed to beneficially own, and has shared voting power and shared dispositive power over, 14,040,000 ordinary shares of Alkermes. - (5) Based solely on a Schedule 13G/A filed September 10, 2021, each of Wellington Management Group LLP ("Wellington Management"), Wellington Group Holdings LLP ("Wellington Holdings"), Wellington Investment Advisors Holdings LLP ("Wellington Advisors") and Wellington Management Company LLP ("Wellington Company") may be deemed to beneficially own, and has shared voting power and shared dispositive power over, 11,808,222 ordinary shares of Alkermes.
 These shares are owned of record by clients of one or more of Wellington Company, Wellington Management Canada LLC, Wellington Management Singapore Pte Ltd, Wellington Management Hong Kong Ltd, Wellington Management International Ltd, Wellington Management Japan Pte Ltd, Wellington Management Australia Pty Ltd (collectively, the "Wellington Investment Advisors") directly, or indirectly owned by Wellington Management.
 The clients of the Wellington Investment Advisors have the right to receive, or the power to direct the receipt of, dividends from, or the proceeds from the sale of, such shares.
 No such client is known to have such right or power with respect to more than 5% of the ordinary shares of Alkermes, except for Vanguard Health Care Fund.
 Wellington Advisors controls directly, or indirectly through Wellington Management Global Holdings Ltd., the Wellington Investment Advisors.
 Wellington Advisors is owned by Wellington Holdings and Wellington Holdings is owned by Wellington Management.
+Based on a notice of notifiable interest provided to us by Wellington Management pursuant to Part 17 of the Companies Act, as of May 11, 2022, Wellington Management had an interest in 6,483,497 ordinary shares of Alkermes (5,843,904 of which are held by Vanguard Health Care Fund), which represents 3.95% of our ordinary shares based on 164,136,728 of our ordinary shares outstanding as of the Record Date.